-Puerto Ricans are citizens of the United States, but unlike citizens in the continental United States, Puerto Ricans do not have access to the Supplemental Assistance Nutrition Program (SNAP).
+Puerto Ricans are citizens of the United States, but unlike citizens in the continental U.S., Puerto Ricans do not have access to the Supplemental Nutrition Assistance Program (SNAP).
 Instead, Puerto Rico has the Nutrition Assistance Program (NAP), a lesser version of SNAP.
-SNAP benefits are more generous than benefits in NAP; for example, Puerto Ricans receive \$116 to \$307 dollars less per month in federal nutrition assistance than Americans living in the continental U.S., Hawaii, the U.S. Virgin Islands, and Guam.
+SNAP benefits are more generous than benefits in NAP; for example, Puerto Ricans receive \$116 to \$307 less in federal nutrition assistance than Americans living in the continental U.S., Hawaii, the U.S. Virgin Islands, and Guam.

-Hunger is a greater problem in Puerto Rico than elsewhere in the United States.
-As much as one-third of the population is food insecure in normal times.
-During emergencies, such as after Hurricanes Irma and Maria in 2017, or during the pandemic, food insecurity rates skyrocket.
-There is no reason why Puerto Rico, as well as the other U.S. territories--American Samoa and the Northern Mariana Islands, should not be receiving SNAP.
+Hunger is a greater problem in Puerto Rico than elsewhere in the U.S. As much as one-third of the population is food insecure in normal times.
+During emergencies, such as after Hurricanes Irma and Maria in 2017, or during the COVID-19 pandemic, food insecurity rates have skyrocketed.
+There is no reason why Puerto Rico, as well as the other U.S. territories-American Samoa and the Northern Mariana Islands, should not have access to SNAP.

-Basic Facts About NAP
+Basic facts about NAP

-Puerto Rico participated in SNAP's predecessor, the Food Stamp Program until 1981.
-At that time, Congress and the Reagan administration decided to replace its food stamp program with NAP at funding levels set well below what Puerto Rico had been receiving under the Food Stamp Program.
+Puerto Rico participated in SNAP's predecessor, the Food Stamp Program (FSP) until 1981.
+At that time, Congress and the Reagan administration established NAP at funding levels set well below what Puerto Rico had been receiving under the FSP.
 NAP is a block grant, meaning it has a fixed funding amount.
-Unlike SNAP, NAP is unable to expand when hunger increases and more people need assistance, even during emergencies such as hurricanes.
-Puerto Rico must set eligibility and benefit levels to keep the program's cost within the fixed funding limits, meaning these levels aren't solely based on need.
+Unlike SNAP, NAP is unable to expand when hunger increases and more people need assistance, even during emergencies.

-Because of the block grants' low, capped levels, these territories have more limited eligibility and/or benefit levels.
+Because of the block grants' low, capped levels, territories reliant on NAP have more limited eligibility and/ or benefit levels.
+Puerto Rico must set eligibility and benefit levels low to keep the program's cost within the fixed funding limits, meaning these levels aren't solely based on need.
 SNAP eligibility levels are set based on poverty levels, and all eligible people who apply can receive benefits.
 NAP's eligibility levels must fit the confines of fixed funding.

-States that experience natural disasters can request disaster SNAP benefits from USDA.
+States that experience natural disasters can request disaster SNAP benefits from the USDA.
 This process does not require congressional action, and the USDA approval process is straightforward and swift.
 In contrast, NAP does not have an automatic mechanism to provide disaster benefits.
-Following Hurricanes Irma and Maria, the Commonwealth government was required to submit a comprehensive plan to USDA before it could receive emergency funding.
-The hurricanes devastated the island in September 2017, and USDA approved this plan in February 2018.
+Following Hurricanes Irma and Maria, the Commonwealth government was required to submit a comprehensive plan to the USDA before it could receive emergency funding.
+The hurricanes devastated the island in September 2017, and the USDA approved this plan in February 2018.